FPGA & DSP Engineer (Quantum RF)

 Location

 Infleqtion has offices in the USA, United Kingdom and Australia.
-This is a full‑time position in our Kidlington, Oxford office.
-Our flexible working policy enables all full‑time employees to work up to 2 days a week from home.
+This is a full-time position in our Kidlington, Oxford office.
+Our flexible working policy enables all full-time employees to work up to 2 days a week from home as work permits.

 Position Summary

-Infleqtion UK is searching for a highly motivated Control Systems Engineer with FPGA and DSP experience, and a keen interest in joining a diverse, interdisciplinary team dedicated to transcending the boundaries of quantum technology, bringing it from the laboratory into practical real‑world applications.
-As a Control Systems Engineer you will employ your analytical and problem‑solving skills to contribute to the design, implementation, and operation of atom‑based quantum technologies, primarily on quantum RF sensors, inertial navigation systems, and atomic clocks.
+Infleqtion UK is in search of a highly motivated Control Systems Engineer with FPGA and DSP experience, and with a keen interest in joining a diverse, interdisciplinary team dedicated to transcending the boundaries of quantum technology, bringing it from the confines of the laboratory into practical real-world applications.
+As a Control Systems Engineer, you will employ your analytical and problem‑solving skills to contribute to the design, implementation, and operation of atom‑based quantum technologies, primarily on quantum RF sensors, but also encompassing inertial navigation systems and atomic clocks.

 Job Responsibilities